SIUE-ITS/OVMP/README.md

 ### Early project
 We need help with development if you are interested also if you have any issues do not hesitate to contact us at its-cluster-support@siue.edu.

-#### Note
-Below configurations reference an example saml2 authentication if you need help implementing an authentication mechanism contact us from email above.

 ### Description
 Django application which provides simplified access to OpenStack VM management.
 Allows users to login, create projects, add users, create instances, and much more.
 Administrators are able to limit projects to specific resources given the weights in the configuration below.
 External authentication can easily be plugged in by using the `/etc/ovmp/local_settings.py` file.